MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Resource booking

 Bookings are the hard or soft allocation of resources to a project.
 Hard bookings consume a resource's capacity.
-Bookings represent organizational concepts for teams so that they can understand how resources will be engaged across various projects.
+Bookings represent organizational concepts for teams, so that they can understand how resources will be engaged across various projects.
 Dynamics 365 Project Operations considers bookings a project-level concept.

 ### Resource characteristics

-Resource characteristics refer to the qualities, attributes, or traits that are associated with the resources a project uses.
+Resource characteristics refer to the qualities, attributes, or traits that are associated with the resources that a project uses.
 They help [project managers](#project-manager) assess the suitability of resources for various project tasks and activities.
-Understanding resource characteristics is essential for effective resource selection, allocation, and use.
+An understanding of resource characteristics is essential for effective resource selection, allocation, and use.

 ### Resource manager

-A [resource manager](#centralized-resource-allocation), also known as a resource coordinator or resource planner, is the individual responsible for managing the allocation and use of resources in an organization.
+A [resource manager](#centralized-resource-allocation), also known as a resource coordinator or resource planner, is the individual who is responsible for managing the allocation and use of resources in an organization.
 Resource managers oversee the availability, deployment, and scheduling of resources to support various projects, departments, or operational activities.

 ### Resource requirement

-Resource requirements refer to the types and quantities of resources needed to run and complete a project within defined scope, timeline, and quality standards.
+Resource requirements refer to the types and quantities of resources that are needed to run and complete a project within defined scope, timeline, and quality standards.

 ### Revenue budget